koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 React Native is a renderer for Native Apps like iOS and Android.
 Of course, This is implemented as a custom renderer.

-React Native has a project for a new architecture called Fabric, which uses Persistence mode that custom renderer supports.
 -->

 # ReactNative